vuepress/docs/docs/guide/markdown.md

 #### Code Title

 You can specify the title of the code block by adding a `title` key-value mark in your fenced code blocks.
+Note: This requires theme support.

 **Input**